OSInside/kiwi/doc/source/extensions.rst

     It depends on the distribution and its version how the main catalog gets informed about the existence of the KIWI extension catalog file.
-    Please consult the distribution manual about adding XML catalogs
+    Please consult the distribution manual about adding XML catalogs.

-If the following command provides the information to the correct RelaxNG schema file you are ready for a first test:
+If the following command provides the information to the correct RELAX NG schema file you are ready for a first test:

 .. code:: bash